 Repair Cloisonne Enamel Jewelry

-The holes in the enamel piece are where bubbles did form.
-I needed to remove these to prevent the piece from cracking in the future.
-A diamond ball bur was used again, to bur through the enamel and open the bubbles.
-The right hole is not burred out completely.
-I wanted you to see what to expect as you are drilling.
-This is a small pinhole which will open into the whole bubble as you proceed.
-The left bubbles have been opened completely, which is necessary to allow the enamel to flow smoothly into the opening when repairing cloisonne enamel or any enamel jewelry.
+The holes you see in the enamel piece are where bubbles formed from the uneven underside and I used a diamond ball bur to bur through the enamel and open the bubbles.
+The right hole is not burred out completely showing you what to expect when drilling into a bubble.
+This is a small pinhole which will open into the whole bubble as you proceed firing.
+The left bubbles have been open completely, this is necessary to allow the enamel to flow smoothly into the opening while firing during repairing any enamel jewelry.

 Repairing Enamel Jewelry

 Now it is very important to remove this enamel dust I created while drilling.
 To do this use a glass brush under running water and scrub lightly .
 I also like to use a second precaution of flushing it under a steamer.
 The reason for this is if you fire the enamel jewel without removing the dust it will leave visible scares.

 In the third photo, you can see how smoothly the enamel flowed into the openings.
 Even though the enamel is lower than the cloison wires, which you would expect, I have a choice to fill with matching color, or sand down the high spots.